TimSusa/midi-bricks/README.md

 ```

 # Core App
-The core sources are stemming from midi-bricks folder, which is a standalone webapp.
+The midi-bricks folder poses the core source, which is a standalone webapp.
 Furthermore, this one ist deployed to the great guys from https://zeit.co/now.

 ## Midi-Bricks-Webapp: Start Development